-A few years ago, during the worst heatwave we’d experienced in a couple of decades, our air conditioner suddenly stopped ‘air conditioning’ our home.
-We happen to live in a late-70’s cookie cutter suburban home who didn’t think that things like good airflow through a house would ever be something needed in the south because we had air conditioning in all of our houses, darn it, and energy was cheap!!
+A few years ago, during the worst heatwave, we’d experienced in a couple of decades, our air conditioner suddenly stopped ‘air conditioning’ our home.
+We happen to live in a late-70’s cookie cutter suburban home.
+The builder apparently didn’t think that things like good airflow through a house would ever be something needed in the south.

 While we were at home, we came up with a great “redneck” hack that would help us, at least in a small way, stay cool.